Federal Aviation Administration (FAA), DOT.

 Start Supplemental Information

-We are proposing this AD because we evaluated all the relevant information and determined the unsafe condition described previously is likely to exist or develop in other products of these same type designs.
+The FAA is proposing this AD after evaluating all of the relevant information and determining the unsafe condition described previously is likely to exist or develop in other products of these same type designs.

 Proposed AD Requirements

 This proposed AD would require removing each affected bolt P/N 369D21220 from service at the next overhaul of the M/R assembly or within 3 months, whichever occurs first.
 This proposed AD would also prohibit installing an affected bolt on any helicopter after the effective date of the proposed AD.

 Differences Between This Proposed AD and the Service Information

 The service information specifies reporting information and returning removed parts to MDHI, whereas this proposed AD would not require either of those actions.
 The service information specifies replacing the affected bolts within 12 months, whereas this proposed AD would require replacing the affected bolts within three months of the effective date of this AD.

 Costs of Compliance

 The FAA estimates that this proposed AD would affect 767 helicopters of U.S. registry.
 Labor rates are estimated at $85 per work-hour.
 Based on these numbers, the FAA estimates the following costs to comply with this proposed AD.